Information compiled by the Agenzija Appogg's Adoption Services within the Foundation for Social Welfare Services.

 After the completion of the Preparation Course, social workers from the Appogg Adoption Service carry out home visits and organize meetings with the prospective adoptive parents in order to prepare a Home Study Report which includes a thorough assessment of the prospective adoptive parents.
 This report is then presented to the Adoption Board which, after evaluating the contents of the report, either approves for the adoption to proceed or does not approve the Prospective Adoptive Parents.

 Prospective adoptive parents can adopt either foreign or Maltese children.
 Those who show interest in adopting a foreign child, would need to follow the procedure established by the country from where they would like to adopt and submit the required documentation.
 The application is put on the foreign country’s waiting list, until a child is matched for adoption.
-Once a child is matched, an Adoption Medical Report, containing the child’s medical history, has to be screened by the Head Pediatrician at Mater Dei Hospital for approval to be given for the child to be adopted in Malta.
+Once a child is matched, an Adoption Medical Report, containing the child’s medical history, has to be screened by the Health Authorities at Mater Dei Hospital for approval to be given for the child to be adopted in Malta.
 Judicial proceedings in both the foreign and Maltese Courts are required for the adoption to be legally valid.

 Those who show interest in adopting a Maltese child are placed on a waiting list until a child who matches the prospective adoptive parents is available for adoption.
 Afterwards an application is filed in the Maltese Courts where the proceedings for adoption start.

 In both foreign and local adoptions, adopted children are monitored by Appogg social workers who review their progress.
 In the case of foreign adopted children, this progress is reported to their country of origin.